Structured random matrices and cyclic cumulants: A free probability approach: Introduction and general statements

-The theory of large random matrices has a huge domain of applications ranging from chaotic systems to complex systems and random geometry \cite{Bouchaud2020First,Mehta2004Random}.
+The theory of large random matrices has a huge domain of applications ranging from chaotic systems to complex systems to random geometry to machine learning \cite{Mehta2004Random,Bouchaud2020First,CouilletLiao2022}.
 Given a large random matrix $M$ one might not only be interested in its spectrum but also in the spectrum of its subblocks (or submatrices).
 Moreover, the matrix $M$ might have some "structure", in the sense that joint moments of its entries can depend on the location of these entries inside the matrix.
 In other words, a structured matrix is, in law, not invariant under permutations of its entries \cite{vanHandel2017Structured} -- contrary to well-known matrix ensembles such as say Wigner matrices.

 Finding the spectrum of structured matrices and their subblocks is a problem that can occur in many situations, e.g. in the study of random band matrices \cite{Bourgade2018Random}.
-Our main motivation, however, comes from the problem of calculating the entanglement entropy of some many-body quantum systems that are subjected to noise.
+Our main original motivation, however, comes from the problem of calculating the entanglement entropy of some many-body quantum systems that are subjected to noise.
 In this case the system density matrix $\rho$ is a large random matrix, and to calculate the entanglement between a subregion $I$ and the rest of the system $I^c$ requires knowing the so-called reduced density matrix $\rho_I=\Tr_{I^c}(\rho)$.
 More precisely, we encountered this problem in studying an one dimensional chain of noisy free fermions named the "Quantum Symmetric Simple Exclusion Process" (QSSEP) \cite{Bernard2019Open,Hruza2023Coherent,Bernard2023Exact}.
 Here, the quadratic (but noisy) Hamiltonian ensures that all properties of the system can be expressed in terms of the two point function $M_{ij}:=\Tr(\rho\, c_i^\dagger c_j)$ where $c_i^\dagger$ is a fermionic creation operator on site $i$.
-Since the dynamics is noisy, $M$ is a large random matrix and for the entanglement entropy of a region $I$ we need to find the spectrum of any of its subblocks $M_I=(M_{ij})_{ij\in I}$.
+Since the dynamics is noisy, $M$ is a large random matrix and for the entanglement entropy of a region $I$ we need to find the spectrum of any of its subblocks $M_I=(M_{ij})_{i,j\in I}$.
+The main physical output of the exact computation of \cite{Bernard2023Exact} is that the mutual information in the driven out-of-equilibrium QSSEP fulfills a volume law\footnote{That is, the mutual information between extensive sub-intervals scales proportionally to the volume.}, in contrast with equilibrium systems for which the mutual information is sub-leading in the volume.

-Despite this specific motivation, we put ourselves in a general framework and derive results about the spectrum of subblocks that apply to a large class of random matrix ensembles.